peerkar/liferay-devcon/2023/README.md

 During the workshop we won't be able to do the setup because of limited time.

+**Important:** Workshop instructions and demo data updated on 22nd May.
+If you imported the data before, please update to the latest version.
+Sorry for the inconvenience!

 ## Workshop Setup Instructions

 The exercises require a running Liferay bundle and a demo site which is provided as an importable archive.
 Registration to IPStack geolocation service is required for one of the exercises.